cryptic-resolver/cr.rb/README.md

 name = "XDG"
 desc = "Cross Desktop Group"

-# If you want to explain more, use 'full'
+# If you want to explain more, use 'more'
 [xxd]
 name = "xxd"
 desc = "hex file dump"
-full = "Why call this 'xxd' rather than 'xd'??
+more = "Why call this 'xxd' rather than 'xd'??
 Maybe a historical reason"

 [xdm]
 name = "XDM"